JUST 7005 Working with Offending Behaviour: Integrating Theory to Practice

 Coordinator Selda Dagistanli Opens in new window

-Description The unit begins with an analysis of offending behaviour and criminality through the lens of different theoretical perspectives.
-The unit will then examine the way in which offenders are assessed for risk and the role criminal justice agencies play in examining risk.
-The unit will build on this knowledge by considering the range of interventions and treatment programs available to offenders in addressing their behaviour.
-The unit will conclude by examining the range of criminal justice agencies that play a role in working with offenders, with a particular focus on how this work is done within the community.
+Description The subject begins with an analysis of offending behaviour and criminality through the lens of different theoretical perspectives.
+The subject will then examine the way in which offenders are assessed for risk and the role criminal justice agencies play in examining risk.
+The subject will build on this knowledge by considering the range of interventions and treatment programs available to offenders in addressing their behaviour.
+The subject will conclude by examining the range of criminal justice agencies that play a role in working with offenders, with a particular focus on how this work is done within the community.

 School Social Sciences